arukusuiinpu/didimisssomething/README.md

 It uses [GitHub Api](https://api.github.com/) to get the **latest release** and populates the game with it.

+# What loader does this mod support?

+DidIMissSomething does not use anything from the minecraft's code, and sooo **any!** Any loader is supported if you can hook into it's loading cycle.

+As of now this project is **Architectury-based** and **1.21.1** with support for **fabric** and **neoforge** implemented (I've tried to implement quilt and forge, yet had no time to do so properly), buuut I've left the controls for the build in the main **gradle.settings** so you can ask to add a new branch for the needed version, fork the project, contribute, etc. Whatever you want actually!

 # Can I use it with my own repository?

 Yes you can!
 The mod has its own config file (didimisssomething.txt), just specify your **apiURL** and **githubToken** in there and you're done!